Startups

 agent.finalize(task, evidence=audit.evidence(task_id))

-The point isn’t the syntax; it’s the discipline.
-If you can’t answer “what did the agent do, in which system, under which identity, at what cost, and why,” you don’t have an agent layer—you have a risk generator.
+If you can’t answer “what did it do, where, under what identity, at what cost, and with what inputs,” you don’t have an agent layer.
+You have an incident generator.

 Table 1: Practical benchmark of 2026 agent-stack approaches (cost, control, and time-to-value)